Random Utility and Limited Consideration: Frames and Testing

+The $\hrc$-rule with frame $f$ can be defined analogously to the definition of the $\hrc$-rule in Section~\ref{section:model}.
+A complete stochastic choice rule with frame $f$, $P_f$, is a $B$-rule if there exists a frame dependent distribution over random consideration sets, $m_{f}$ and a frame dependent distribution over strict linear orders $\pi_{f}$ such that

+We take the stand that preferences should not depend on the way the information is presented.
+Only attention may change due to frames.
+We formalize these ideas by the assumption of consequentialism, which is a common implicit assumption in the RUM framework of \citet{mcfadden1990stochastic}. \begin{definition}[Consequentialism] A collection of $\hrc$-rules $(P_f)_{f\in F}$ described by $((m_f,\pi_f))_{f\in F}$ is said to satisfy consequentialism if there exists $\pi$ such that $\pi_f=\pi$ for all $f\in F$. \end{definition} Consequentialism means that an attention frame does not alter the payoffs that a DM obtains from choosing a given alternative.
+In the same way that the standard rational choice framework imposes frame independence \citep{salant2008f}, the classical RUM imposes consequentialism \citep{mcfadden1990stochastic}.

 At this point, it is useful to formally define the Random Utility Model ($\rumo$) over the whole choice set $X\cup \{o\}$. $\rumo$ treats the default alternative as just another item with no special status.
-This is just the standard model by \cite{mcfadden1990stochastic}.
-Let $R(X\cup\{o\})$ be a set of linear orders over the extended choice set $X\cup\{o\}$.
-Also, let $\pi_o\in\Delta(R(X\cup\{o\})$ be a probability measure over $R(X\cup\{o\})$. \begin{definition}(Random Utility Model, $\rumo$) A complete stochastic choice rule $P$ is consistent with random utility if there exists a $\pi_o\in \Delta(R(X\cup\{o\}))$ such that
+That is, it is not assumed to be a dominated alternative.
+Let $R(X\cup\{o\})$ be a set of linear orders over the extended choice set $X\cup\{o\}$. \begin{definition}[Random Utility Model, $\rumo$] A collection of complete stochastic choice rules with frame $(P_f)_{f\in F}$ is consistent with random utility if there exists $\pi_o\in \Delta(R(X\cup\{o\}))$ such that